mesosphere/kubernetes-mesos/docker/README.md

 The docker-compose.yml file references multiple different docker images.

-The one that contains just kubernetes-mesos (not mesos or etcd) can be built with the following:
+The one that builds just kubernetes-mesos (not mesos or etcd) can be built with the following:

 ```
 ./docker/km/build.sh